 Fig. 3: Bark beetle infestation map are computed by detecting change in the SWIRCR phenology metric.
-The SWIR Continuum Removal is computed using three bands from Sentinel-2 imagery for every single acquisition date and his value is compared to a threshold (purple dashed line) in order to detect vegetation stress.
-If a stress is detected three consecutive times, we assume that a bark beetle infection occured.
+The SWIR Continuum Removal is computed using three bands from Sentinel-2 imagery for every single acquisition date and its value is compared to a threshold (purple dashed line) in order to detect vegetation stress.
+If a stress is detected three consecutive times, we assume dieback occured.

 166 2.3.
 Relation between bark beetle attack and topographical conditions